willfind/nimble/documentation/source/legal.rst

 Permitted Uses and Installations section of this Agreement or otherwise set forth in alternative or supplemental license agreements or terms of use are prohibited, including, without limitation:

-#. use of the Software for commercial, instruction, and teaching purposes;
+#. use of the Software for commercial purposes;
-#. decompiling, disassembling or reverse engineering the Software;
+#. decompiling, disassembling or reverse-engineering the Software;
 #. modifying the Software in any manner, except those portions included as examples;
-#. distributing, publishing, transferring, sublicensing, lending, leasing, renting or otherwise
+#. distributing, publishing, transferring, reselling, sublicensing, lending, leasing, renting or otherwise
    making available the Product or any portion of the Software, including collections of data;
 #. copying or allowing copying of the Product or any elements of the Product, except as permitted
    as allowed by the Permitted Uses and Installations section of this Agreement;